VasylPopaz/goit-test-task/README.md

    use the "Go Back" button.

 3. User Filtering You can filter users based on their Follow status, with three
+   options:

-   options: Show All - Displays all users.
-Follow -Displays users you don't follow.
-Following- Displays users you are following.
+   - Show All - displays all users
+   - Follow - displays users you don't follow
+   - Following - displays users you are following

 4. Pagination The tweets are displayed in sets of three cards per page.

 5. A "Load More" button is available at the bottom of the user list.
 Clicking this button dynamically loads the next set of three cards.

+6. "Scroll Up" button becomes visible after the user scrolls down the page.
+When the button is clicked, the page will scroll to the top, and the button will hide again.

 # Technologies Used